 No homeowner wants to hear the news that their roof needs work.
 However, waiting too long to get a roof repair or a replacement for your roof can lead to a whole host of other problems that can be both time consuming and much more expensive to deal with later on.
 That’s why it is so important to watch for the signs that your roof is developing problems and to take care of them in a timely fashion – it sure will help you save money in the long run.

-There are myriads of things that an experienced roofing expert will look at and check when performing a roof inspection.
-For the average homeowner, here is a short list of some of the more common signs that indicate that it’s probably time to call a roofing company:
+There are a lot of things that an experienced roofing expert will look at and check when performing a regular roof inspection.
+For the average homeowner, here is a shortlist of some of the more common signs that indicate that it’s probably time to call a roofing company:

 Have a close look at the shingles themselves: Can you spot any missing shingles or ones that are cracked, have curling corners or edges, or appear to be dented or have missing granules?
 These are common signs of roof failure that need to be addressed as soon as possible.
 If you just spot a few small issues, you can probably have those shingles replaced fairly cheaply without the need of a major roof repair.
 If you have an older roof and the the problems are more widespread, however, may indicate it’s time for a new roof.

 While your roof may have many different degrees of pitch, it should appear fairly straight along its lines.
 If you notice areas that appear to be warped or sagging, there is probably a bigger issue with your roof system which needs to be addressed.

 In many cases, it is impossible for a homeowner to inspect all areas of the roof’s exterior – so take a look in the attic, and look for areas where your roof deck may be settling or sagging.
 Remember that even if you do not notice anything from the outside, there is a chance that signs of rot and water damage translate into a sagging roof on the inside.